|Instructions: Changing Your Name in Illinois||

-Make three copies of each form once you have filled them out.
+Make three extra copies of each form once you have filled them out.

-Tell the Circuit Clerk that you are filing a Petition for Change of Name and need to get a hearing date.
-The date the Clerk gives you should be written onto the original and each copy of the Notice of Filing of Petition for Change of Name form.
+Tell the Circuit Clerk that you are filing a Request for Name Change and need to get a hearing date.
+The date the Clerk gives you should be written onto the original and each copy of the Notice of Filing a Request for Name Change form.

-NOTE: Whatever date the Clerk gives you must be at least eight weeks before your hearing date.
+NOTE: Whatever date the Clerk gives you must be at least eight weeks after the date you file the forms in court.
 This time period will give the newspaper time to publish your notice.
 The law says that the first date of newspaper publication must be at least six weeks before your hearing date.
-Because it can take a newspaper a few weeks to get and publish your Notice, it is best to get a hearing date that is at least eight weeks after the date you mail your Notice of Filing of Petition for Change of Name and letter to the newspaper.
+Because it can take a newspaper a few weeks to get and publish your Notice, it is best to get a hearing date that is at least eight weeks after the date you mail your Notice of Filing a Request for Name Change and letter to the newspaper.
 This gives the newspaper two weeks to start publishing the Notice.

 The Clerk will ask you for the following completed forms:

-The Clerk will keep one copy each of the Notice and the Petition "file stamp" the other copies for you.
+The Clerk will keep one copy each of the Notice and the Request "file stamp" the other copies for you.

-The Notice of Filing of Petition for Change of Name is what you will publish in the newspaper.
+The Notice of Filing a Request for Name Change is what you will publish in the newspaper.
 It must run in a weekly newspaper which is published in the county where you filed.
-If there is no weekly newspaper in your county, you can use a newspaper in a county that is next to yours, if the newspaper's circulation covers your county.
+If there is no weekly newspaper in your county, you can use a convenient newspaper published in Illinois.
 Once you pick a newspaper to publish in, you must mail them:

 After your Notice has run in the newspaper for three straight weeks, the newspaper should send you (or the Circuit Clerk) the Certificate of Publication.
 The Certificate says that the Notice ran for three consecutive weeks and includes a copy of the Notice that appeared.

-Fill out the Order for Change of Name (this form is included in the automated document or A2J interview listed in the "Forms/Letters" section of this guide).
+Fill out the Order for Name Change (this form is included in the automated document or A2J interview listed in the "Forms/Letters" section of this guide).
 Make three copies.

 There is no way to know exactly what will happen at your hearing.
 But here are some things you should do: